dpiresearch/PalmShopping/README.md

 ## Execution
 % python google_palm.py

+## Issues
+The links that show up right now all end in the same token.
+For example, the Amazon links in the below sample all end in B097556645 .
+However, if you try this on the Bard UI, the links work.

 ## Sample output

 | Rank | Laptop | GPU | CPU | RAM | Screen Size | Storage | Price | Link |